AdobeDocs/campaign-web.es-ES/help/v8/workflows/activities/update-data.md

 # Actualización de datos {#update-data}

-El **Actualización de datos** la actividad es una **Administración de datos** actividad.
+La actividad **Actualizar datos** es una actividad **Administración de datos**.
 Permite realizar una actualización masiva de los campos de la base de datos.
 Varias opciones permiten personalizar la actualización de datos.

 <!--
 The **Operation type** field lets you choose the process to be carried out on the data in the database.
 Select the first option to add data or update (it if it has already been added).
 You can also only add data, only update data, or delete data.
 Select the **Update and merge collections** to select a primary record to link duplicates to, and delete those duplicates safely